ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 The `--force-dumb` command-line option will now have only a long option and the short option `-f` is now used to load from a file.

-- The Ballerina Shell now supports cyclic-type definitions and list binding patterns.
+- The Ballerina Shell now supports cyclic type definitions and list binding patterns.

 - The Ballerina Shell now preserves qualifiers such as the `final` qualifier of a variable declaration.